- About Us

 The fix: As a general rule of thumb, only include accurate and non-misleading claims within ad and landing page copy.
 Make sure information about services or the product is clear and not exaggerated.

 Unless you’re showcasing a statue within the ad, “nudity, depictions of people in explicit or suggestive positions, or activities that are overly suggestive or sexually provocative” will not get approved.

 No artistic or educational images are allowed, even if not explicitly sexual.
 This includes:

-As we mentioned early, these are some of the most common issues we’ve seen while running Facebook Ads.
-However, according to Facebook’s Advertising Policies there are many other reasons why your ad may get disapproved.
+As we mentioned earlier, these are some of the most common issues we’ve seen while running Facebook Ads.
+However, according to Facebook’s Advertising Policies, there are many other reasons why your ad may get disapproved.